Jeff Davis County License Hearing Guide

 Special Programs

-Occupational License: As discussed above, an occupational license allows you to drive for essential purposes during a license suspension.
+- Occupational license: An occupational license allows you to drive for essential purposes if your license has been suspended.